DENTAL CARE IN CALGARY

 Cosmetic dentistry is not a recognized speciality in dentistry.
 Examples of recognized specialities in dentistry include oral surgery, periodontics (gums), and orthodontics (braces).
 There is really no such thing as a “cosmetic” dentist.

 Why does the dentist need X-rays of my teeth?

 X-rays are the only way that we can see in between teeth to check for cavities or leaking fillings.
 Bitewing x-rays are also the best way to monitor the level of the jawbone in between back teeth, which is an indicator of periodontal (gum) health.
-Obviously, a 30-year-old patient who has never had a cavity and has perfect gums will require X-rays far less frequently than a patient with 16 fillings, 2 root canals, 3 crowns and moderate gum disease.
 The amount of whole body radiation that you receive from a full-mouth series of X-rays (16 films) is approximately equal to the radiation you receive from spending an afternoon in the sunshine.

 As the water in Calgary is no longer fluoridated, we highly recommend a fluoride treatment after you get your teeth polished.
 A polishing removes the microscopic top layer of enamel from your teeth, and the newly exposed enamel should receive a fluoride treatment to protect it from decay.
 Seniors often have root recession, and the exposed root surfaces are very soft and prone to decay.
 Fluoride will help to protect these root surfaces from developing cavities.

 Yes.
 There is low risk associated with sedation dentistry Prior to proceeding with sedation dentistry, your dentist will consult with you and review your medical history before proceeding with the treatment While sedated, you are continually monitored for any negative reactions.